sakshiAgrawal64/Analytic-Dashboard/README.md

 # Analytic-Dashboard
-Implement a analytics dashboard using angular and python as backend.
+Implement a analytics dashboard using Angular 5 , Node.js and Python as backend.